 Please view the HRA (Health Research Authority) - SoECAT section below.

 SoECAT - Health Research Authority

 All college-sponsored studies funded by a non-commercial organisation with NHS Trust costs will require a SoECAT (Schedule of Events Cost Attribution Template), if their call conditions require this.

-The internal process for the SoECAT and OID in the Faculty of Medicine can be found by clicking on the Process Map for OID and SoECAT.pdf (212KB)
+The internal process for the SoECAT in the Faculty of Medicine can be found by clicking on the SoECAT Process Map.pdf (212KB)

 A SoECAT must be completed if: